 After the first round, we headed into the loch using the ladders a short walk from the sauna.

-It’s shallow enough that I could stand (I’m 5’1), but still deep enough to swim.
-The water was very cold, so I didn’t stay in long — just in, a quick swim, and back out again.
+It’s shallow enough to stand — I’m 5’1 — but deep enough to swim.
+The water was very cold so I didn’t stay in long, just in, a quick swim, and back out.

-The ducks stayed where they were, just watching, and paddle boarders passed by on the loch.
+The ducks stayed where they were, just watching, while paddle boarders passed by on the loch.
 It added to how calm and unhurried the whole place felt.

 Small details that made a difference

-Between sessions, Gilly brought out orange slices and grapes, which was a nice touch.
-There was also a mat outside the sauna, so you could sit and take a bit more time between rounds if you wanted.
+Between sessions, Gilly brought out orange slices and grapes — a lovely treat stepping out of the heat.
+There was also a mat outside the sauna so you could sit and take a bit more time between rounds if you wanted.

 It’s a simple setup, but those details make it feel considered.